 J-1 students are still required to have a physical, original DS-2019 document, which we will mail.

 Who Needs a Student Visa?

-U.S. Immigration law says that if a person’s main purpose in coming to the U.S. is to study in a full-time program (18 or more hours per week), he or she must come on a student visa (F1).
+U.S. Immigration law says that if a person’s main purpose in coming to the U.S. is to study in a full-time program (18 or more hours per week), he or she must come on a student visa (F-1 or J-1).

-B visa holders (B1 visitors for business and B2 visitors for pleasure) and F2 dependents are prohibited by law from enrolling in a course of study unless they apply for and receive approval for study by U.S. Citizenship and Immigration Services.
+B visa holders (B-1 visitors for business and B-2 visitors for pleasure) are prohibited by law from enrolling in a full course of study and must apply for a change of status to F-1 or J-1 before beginning studies.

-It is a difficult and lengthy process to change visa status from B1 or B2 to F1 after you enter the United States, and there is no guarantee that the change will be approved by the immigration service.
-In addition, a person who applies to change to F1 status may not begin studying until the change is approved.
-Therefore, it is important that anyone who is planning to study full-time in the U.S. enter on an F1 student visa.
+It is a difficult and lengthy process to change visa status from B-1 or B-2 to F-1 or J-1 after you enter the United States, and there is no guarantee that the change will be approved by the immigration service.
+In addition, a person who applies to change to F-1 status may not begin studying until the change is approved.
+Therefore, it is important that anyone who is planning to study full-time in the U.S. enter on a student visa.

 If you are in any doubt about which kind of visa you need, we recommend you ask either your local counseling source or the U.S. embassy or consulate in your country.
 You can also contact our visa advisor at firstname.lastname@example.org.